Namling County: Geography

+Administration divisions

+Namling County is divided into 1 town and 16 townships.

 Climate

 Development efforts

 The Namling County Schools Project was founded by Tashi Tsering in 1991, and has been sponsored by the Boulder-Lhasa Sister City Project (BLSCP) since 1994.
 As of 2013, it supports 53 rural elementary schools.

 As of 2006, 15 out of the county's 17 towns had cell phone service.

 As of 2001, potatoes have been introduced in Aimagang (Emagang) as a crop for herdsmen in the county.
 Potatoes and vegetables were shipped to markets in Xigazê, and production of peas and wheat decreased.

 The 2009 HIV/AIDS outreach efforts in rural areas of the county appear to have had a positive impact in comparison to a similar non-intervention area of Tingri County, according to Medicus Mundi Switzerland.

 In 2010, protests of environmental damage by gold mining resulted in arrests and at least one fatality.

 In 2011, Qin Weiqiang, secretary of the Namling County Party Committee, said that after the "Lhasa–Xigazê Railway is put into operation", the number of tourists in Namling County was expected to increase.